adhiluphanna/deliciousrecipeh/content/post/236-steps-to-make-speedy-potato-bacon-chowder.md

 Potato-bacon chowder is one of the most popular of recent trending foods in the world.
 It is enjoyed by millions daily.
 It's simple, it's quick, it tastes yummy.
 Potato-bacon chowder is something which I've loved my entire life.
 They are fine and they look fantastic.

 You saved Potato, Bacon, and Corn Chowder to your Favorites.
-This cozy potato corn and bacon chowder is a quick, easy &amp; filling meal!
+This cozy potato corn and bacon chowder is a quick, easy & filling meal!
 Potato Corn Chowder with Bacon. by Natalie.

 To begin with this recipe, we have to first prepare a few ingredients.
 You can have potato-bacon chowder using 9 ingredients and 4 steps.
 Here is how you cook it.